-

 their first child is a well-established demographic trend in recent decades.

-Postponed childbearing can have important consequences for the mother and,
+Postponed childbearing can have important consequences for the mothers and,

-at a macro level, for the country as a whole.
-Research has focused on the
+at a macro level, for the country in which they live.
+Research has primarily

-effect postponing fertility has on the labor market outcomes for mothers and
+focused on the effect postponing fertility has on mothers’ labor market

-on the total number of children a woman has in her lifetime.
-Most research
+outcomes and on the total number of children a woman has in her lifetime.

-finds that postponing the first birth raises a mother’s labor force
+Most research finds that postponing the first birth raises a mother's labor

-participation and wages but may have negative effects on overall fertility,
+force participation and wages but may have negative effects on overall

-especially in the absence of supportive family-friendly policies.
+fertility, especially in the absence of supportive family-friendly

 MoreLess